 My husband is always right.
-When I was offered a spot from the waitlist last week, I wasn’t sure I should accept it, but he encouraged me, knowing I would be happy I did.
+When I was offered a spot from the waitlist last month, I wasn’t sure I should accept it, but he encouraged me to do it and knew that I would be happy I did and indeed I am.

 Race registration came with tent camping next to the starting line.
-I was solo and would be arriving after dark, so foregoing the tent in favor of car camping seemed like the best option.
-This wasn’t nearly as bad as I thought it would be – quite a few people were doing the same – and it was convenient to wake up right next to the starting line.
+I was solo and would be arriving after dark, so car camping seemed like the best option.
+This wasn’t nearly as bad as I thought it would be – quite a few people were doing the same – and it was super convenient to wake up right next to the starting line.

 The race started with about a mile run through ankle high wet grass.
 Wet feet were no big deal since I knew there would be many creek crossings throughout the next 20 miles.
 Most of the first 6 miles were on a grassy forest road, the terrain comparable to Turkey Creek trail at Umstead – quite a bit of up and down, but nothing too technical.

 I breezed by the first aid station feeling great, but knowing I was approaching the toughest segment of the race.
-As the forest road ended and runners were directed to the first creek crossing, I noticed a man dressed as a waiter, holding a tray of white wine for the runners.
-I didn’t see anyone actually take wine from him, and good thing, because the trail immediately became very steep and very technical.
+As the forest road ended and runners were directed to the first creek crossing, I noticed a man dressed as a sommelier, holding a tray of white wine for the runners.
+I didn’t see anyone actually take wine from them, and good thing, because the trail immediately became very steep and very technical.
 Some of it required using my arms to climb and very little of this stretch was actually run-able.
 There weren’t as many runners near me at this point either, so I had to pay attention to the course markings.
-This always has me questioning whether I missed a turn, followed by a brief moment of panic about getting lost in the woods or accidentally going miles out of the way.
-I’m reassured when I see the next ribbon tied to a tree, but this whole cycle repeats itself throughout the race.

 I stopped at the last aid station around mile 16 for a refill of water and another handful of gummy bears.
 The last part of the race would be in the sun and I wanted to be prepared, just as another runner and I had discussed in a mile leading up to the stop.
 Those ups and downs at the end were tough, so I walked up the steep hills and ran the rest.
 Knowing there was another woman not far behind me certainly kept me motivated – I wasn’t going to let her beat me.